Video-FocalNets: Spatio-Temporal Focal Modulation for Video Action Recognition: Results and Analysis

 \textbf{Patch Embedding vs Tubelet Embedding:} Many recent works~\cite{liu2021video-swin, arnab2021vivit, shen2022mtv} propose encoding a tubelet of $T \times H \times W \times 3$, with $T=2$, into a single token rather than patch embedding with $T=1$.
 We evaluate this design choice for our model and find that a simple patch embedding works better for us, as shown in \autoref{fig:ablation} \textbf{(b)}.

 \textbf{Visualizations:} We visualize the spatial and temporal modulators for sample videos across two datasets, K600 and SS-V2 in \autoref{fig:vis}.
 We note that our modulators focus on the salient parts and essential dynamics of the video which are relevant to the end task.
 The spatial modulator tends to shift to the \emph{local} spatial changes in individual frames, while the temporal modulator fixates to the \emph{global} region across frames where the majority of the motion happens.
-Refer to \autoref{appendix:additional_visualization} for additional visualizations.